Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 * Development environment software
 * Graphics or photo imaging software
 * Object or component oriented development software
-* EDUCATION: 84% of the respondents has a Bachelor degree, 7% of the respondents has Associate's degree and 5% has some collegue, not degree.
+* EDUCATION: 84% of the respondents has a Bachelor degree, 7% of the respondents has an Associate's degree and 5% has some colleague, not degree.
 * WAGES: $42.51 hourly, $88,430 annual
 * TOP INDUSTRY: Manufacturing Professional, Scientific, and Technical Services
 ### Operators